Sao Paulo corridor into the US

 What this corridor does not include.

 These belong with Brazilian counsel and escritorios who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Brazilian industrials in steel, aerospace, automotive supply, and heavy equipment, Brazilian agri-food and protein operators, Brazilian fintech and digital banking firms, Brazilian energy and oil and gas services, Brazilian retail and consumer goods, Brazilian biotech and pharma, and Brazilian family-office and second-generation industrial capital routing US allocations.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

-No. Brazilian company formation, BACEN notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the principal's Brazilian counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place.
+No. Brazilian company formation, BACEN notifications, US LLC or C-corp formation, L-1, E-2, EB-5, and O-1 visa support, transfer pricing, US tax residency, customs and tariff classification, and US banking introductions are handled by the owner's Brazilian counsel and US counsel.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 It does not translate by itself.
-The American procurement reader does not score Brazilian or Latin American past performance against US procurement criteria.
-The work is to define the US category the firm competes in, rebuild capability statements in US procurement vocabulary, name the US peer set the buyer is comparing against, restate outcomes in US-readable terms, and translate the Brazilian operating history into US-procurement-readable proof.
+The American procurement buyer does not score Brazilian or Latin American past performance against US procurement criteria.
+The work is to define the US category the company competes in, rebuild capability statements in US procurement vocabulary, name the US peer set the buyer is comparing against, restate outcomes in US-market terms, and translate the Brazilian operating history into US-procurement-clear proof.
 The track record carries once the frame is right.

 Further on Sao Paulo and the US corridor.